opensource111111/tekken-8-mod-manager/README.md

         - PyOpenGL : pip install PyOpenGL
         - imgui: pip install imgui

 ***Instruction***
-Create ~mods and logicmods folders and place them in "Tekken 8/Parlaris/Content/Paks".
+Create ~mods and logicmods folders and place them in <steamapps>\common\Tekken 8\Parlaris\Content/Paks.
 Make sure your mods are in seperate folders inside the ~mods or logicmods folders.

-1. Place script inside the Tekken 8 game folder.
+1. Place this script in <steamapps>\common\Tekken 8.

    Linux - Open terminal and type "python3" or "python".
 Drag and drop script onto the terminal and press enter.

-   Window - Right click file and Open with Python
+   Window - Right click file and open with Python